NikhilJeikar/Overloading/README.md

 # Overloading
-This can be used to overload a function or class.
+This can be used to overload a function or class.\n
 It has DNC type which is used to declare type a don't care You can use Default as type to generalize a function if nothing suit the call